Security-Knowledge-Framework/appsec-methodology/_pages/Web/Process/0 - Checklist /0 - Checklist.md

 ### Checklist

 This checklist serves as a concise reference for individuals already familiar with the test strategies outlined in the guide.
 It is designed to provide a quick glance through to ensure that all critical steps and methodologies mentioned in the document have been thoroughly addressed.
-Use this checklist to verify that each essential task has been completed, following the comprehensive security testing protocols established.
+Use this checklist to verify that each essential task has been completed.

 - [ ] **1.1 Identify Application Features and Security Risks**
 - [ ] **1.1 Define Security Requirements for Each Feature**